tadesamson/RavePaymentDataEncryption/README.md

 # Usage
 to use the RavePaymentDataEncryption, simply create an instance and call the GetEncryptionKey method. the return key can be use to initiate the EncryptData method.
-NB: in other to get a success response from rave, comply to using Rave payload, payload part sometimes change.
+NB: in other to get a success response from rave, comply to using Rave payload, payload paramters or values (test payload) sometimes change.
 So, be up to date
     to ensure you're encypting the correct payload format.

 ```